-The Photoforum Pasquart proposes for this edition of the Biel/Bienne Festival of Photography, entitled Cracks, a carte blache to the artist Małgorzata Stankiewicz.
+The Photoforum Pasquart proposes for this edition of the Biel/Bienne Festival of Photography, entitled Cracks, a carte blanche to the artist Małgorzata Stankiewicz.

-For centuries and against all odds, Polandʼs Białowieża Forest withstood the barbarian human behaviour within its grounds.
-Yet back in 2016, under the pretence of its protection, the new Polish Environment Minister Jan Szyszko had approved a large-scale logging in the areas which up until then had been excluded from all human intervention.
+For centuries and against all odds, Polandʼs Białowieża Forest has withstood the barbarian human behaviour within its grounds.
+Yet back in 2016, under the pretence of protecting it, the new Polish Environment Minister Jan Szyszko approved large-scale logging in areas in which all human intervention had until then been barred.

-When so much is being said about the environment in recent years, and our exigent and much-overdue need to protect it, Europe's last primeval forest was being slain for two years following the directive of those who ought to protect it. cry of an echo is a protest, the personal voice of opposition of the artist; the images a metaphor for impending doom of irrecoverable destruction.
+When so much is being said in recent years about the environment, and our pressing and much-overdue need to protect it, Europe's last primeval forest was being slain for two years, on the directive of those who should have been protecting it. cry of an echo is a protest, the artist’s personal voice of opposition; the images a metaphor for the impending doom of irreversible destruction.

 A project proposed by the Photoforum Pasquart.

 Małgorzata Stankiewicz (PL), born in 1986, is a graduate of UAL/University of the Arts London (2010) and ICP/International Center of Photography in New York (2014).
 Her work has been regularly exhibited internationally since 2013.
 She has been nominated for and awarded major prizes and several of her photography projects have been published.